The Ultimate In Birding Tours

 Outside of the towns, Somaliland is almost devoid of people and we can expect to travel through some amazing uninhabited and wilderness scenery with wide open vistas, volcanic desert landscapes, sweeping beaches and fragrant juniper forests as we make our way through this rarely visited country.

-While exploring the thorn bush countryside around Burco (or Burao) we will be on the lookout for Philippa’s (or Short-billed) and Somali Crombecs, Arabian Warbler, Red-naped Bush-shrike and Northern Grosbeak-Canary before continuing into some remote and amazing red-sand country, punctuated with some impressive red termitaria, as we approach the Ethiopian border.
+While exploring the thorn bush countryside southeast of Burco (or Burao) we will be on the lookout for Philippa’s (or Short-billed) and Somali Crombecs, Arabian Warbler, Red-naped Bush-shrike and Northern Grosbeak-Canary before continuing into some remote and amazing red-sand country, punctuated with some impressive red termitaria, as we approach the Ethiopian border.
 This is the known area for finding Collared Lark, and the handsome Heuglin’s Bustard becomes more and more likely as we progress.

 Next, we shall embark on a long drive across the Ban Cade Plains, where we can resume our bustard and lark quest and perhaps also encounter a number of Spotted Sandgrouse before reaching the town of Ceerigaabo (or Erigavo).